Quasi-Bayes in Latent Variable Models: Introduction

-As a secondary application, we apply our methodology to model individual earnings data from the Panel Study of Income Dynamics (PSID), revisiting \citet{bonhomme2010generalized}.
-Our results in this setting are consistent with the literature (e.g. \citealp*{geweke2000empirical}; \citealp{bonhomme2010generalized}) in that the distribution of wage shocks in U.S data appear to be non-Gaussian and leptokurtic.
-Additionally, as our priors are supported on infinite Gaussian mixtures, our results in this setting also complement previous approaches (e.g. \citealp*{geweke2000empirical}; \citealp{bonhomme2010generalized}) that advocate for Gaussian mixtures to model earnings dynamics.
-To assess the performance of our method, we compare the implied fit of the wage growth moments to alternative estimators and the observed data.
-Overall, we find that our approach is capable of reproducing the higher moments observed in U.S wage growth data.
+As an application, we use our methodology to model individual earnings data from the Panel Study of Income Dynamics (PSID), revisiting the seminal study in \citet{bonhomme2010generalized}.
+Consistent with the existing literature (e.g. \citealp{lilliard1978dynamic}; \citealp{arellano2017earnings}), we find that the distribution of U.S. wage shocks is highly non-Gaussian and leptokurtic.
+Overall, we find that our approach accurately reproduces the higher-order moments observed in U.S. wage growth data.
+Finally, we use our framework to examine the influence of permanent and transitory shocks on wage mobility.

 The paper is organized as follows.
-Section \ref{notationsec} briefly summarizes notation that frequently appears throughout the text.
-Section \ref{sec2} provides a brief review of Gaussian mixtures and the Dirichlet process prior.
-Section \ref{sec3} introduces the quasi-Bayes framework for all the latent variable models considered in this paper.
-Section \ref{sec4} develops the quasi-Bayes limit theory and main results.
-Section \ref{sims} provides simulation evidence on the performance of our proposed methodology.
-Section \ref{empirical1} presents the empirical application to human capital development in India.
-Section \ref{empirical2} presents the empirical application to earnings dynamics with PSID data.
-Section \ref{conclude} concludes.
-Section \ref{proofs} contains proofs and auxiliary results for all the statements in the main text.
+Section \ref{sec2} introduces the quasi-Bayes framework, provides a detailed description of our procedures and outlines the class of models to which our methodology applies.
+Section \ref{sec3} provides the main assumptions and states the main results.
+In Section \ref{sec6}, we apply our methodology to study earnings dynamics in U.S wages, using data from the PSID.
+Section \ref{sec4} verifies the main assumptions for several latent variable models and further develops the main results in a model specific context.
+Section \ref{sec5} provides simulation evidence on quasi-Bayes estimators relative to common alternatives.
+Section~\ref{conclus} concludes.